ramnezer/dirtyfrag-hotfix/README.md

 # dirtyfrag-hotfix

-Temporary defensive mitigation helper for DirtyFrag-style Linux local privilege escalation.
+Temporary defensive mitigation helper for DirtyFrag Linux local privilege escalation.

 This tool blocks the currently known DirtyFrag attack surface by preventing these kernel modules from loading: